agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 > the solution is to correct it if the right value is known or to leave
 > it out.

-**Example**: We comeback to the same Agent Orange data.
+**Example**: We comeback to the same Agent Orange study.
 We have two outliers here.
 The sample size is >600 in the case of veterans in Vietnam.